quranaicode-oss/doc/README.md

   - Loads a configurable documents root (`~/Docs`) and optional subfolders.
   - Builds an Arabic/English terminology dictionary to localize the UI dynamically based on the `UserLang` cookie.
   - Provides tabs for document metadata, data records, and administrative tools (upload, duplicate, delete, JSON export, PDF export, etc.).
+  - Surfaces a version history selector that queries the API for available DOCX revisions so users can review or switch to older templates before exporting or saving data.
   - Delegates all file operations to AJAX endpoints surfaced by `docapi.cshtml` so the UI stays decoupled from storage logic.
 - **API Razor View (`docapi.cshtml`)**
   - Hosts helper classes such as `DocxToJsonConverter2` that translate between Open XML structures and JSON payloads consumed by the SPA-like front-end.
   - Safely resolves document paths inside the application root to prevent path traversal and validates identifiers before touching the filesystem.
+  - Exposes a lightweight `?id=versions` endpoint that enumerates stored revisions (version number, timestamp, relative path) for the UI dropdown.
   - Interacts with the MAS ERP database via `DBHelper` for metadata lookups, audit trails, and report footers.

 ### DOCX Handling Strategy